noboo123/Python-Easy-Keylogger/README.md

 # python-easy-keylogger
-This is an easy keylogger using python.
-Education purpose only
+This is an easy keylogger using Python.
+Education purpose only.